sorakthunly/terminal-game/README.md

 - Unit testing with Jest instead of Karma and Jasmine (performance reason)
 - Continuous integration and deployment with S3, Docker and Travis CI
 - Continuous integration and deployment with Firebase and Circle CI
-- Enhanced linting tools using Prettier with Tslint
+- Enhanced linting tools with Prettier and Tslint
 - Commit hook for linting with Husky and Lint-staged

 ## What to Expect

-- You can't using `quit` command on frequency and initial input by design choice
+- You can't use `quit` command on frequency and initial number input by design choice
 - Resuable components are small and may not be necessary.
 They're there to demonstrate components breakdown
 - All tests passed but one test case throws `Not implemented: window.alert` which is a known [jsdom issue](https://github.com/rstacruz/jsdom-global/issues/25)